-In colonies of honey bees and bumble bees, the queen is the egg layer.
+In social colonies of honey bees and bumble bees, the queen is the egg layer.
 The offspring will be tended by the workers.

 If a female is to be produced from an egg, an egg will be fertilized with sperm as it is released from the spermatheca.
-Males are produced from non-fertilized eggs.

 This refers to the fact that male bees are born from unfertilized eggs, so that they have genetic material only from their mothers.

 Females are diploid - they are born from fertilized eggs, and hence inherit genetic material from their mother and their father.

 Workers can only produce males - they cannot produce females, since they have not mated and therefore have no stored sperm with which to fertilize any eggs they may lay.

 (Queens mostly deposit only one per cell unless a newly mated queen is in the early stages of laying.
-Having a longer abdomen enables her to deposit the egg in the center of the cell, rather than at the side.
+Having a longer abdomen also enables her to deposit the egg in the center of the cell, rather than at the side).